 - Explore Innsbruck, the imperial Tyrolean capital

-- Return flights from the UK to Munich
+- Return flights to Munich

-- Comfortable, air-conditioned coach travel and transfers
+- Comfortable, air-conditioned coach travel throughout

-- Fully escorted by a friendly, experienced Tour Manager
+- Fully escorted by a friendly, experienced tour manager

 Single supplements apply.
 Subject to availability.